Common Pitfalls when Downsizing your Home

 What to let go of as soon as possible

-• Clothes you don’t wear – we wear 20% of what is in our closet – don’t pay to move clothes that you won’t wear!
+Clothes you don’t wear – we wear 20 % of what is in our closet, people move too many clothes!

-• Paper – organize your important papers, shred personal papers you don’t need, clean out old receipts, taxes, canceled checks.
+Paper – organize your important papers, shred personal papers you don’t need, clean out old receipts, taxes, cancelled checks.

 Copyright 2018 by Christine E. Smart